 (3.1.1) provide the Services to the Client;

-(3.1.3) ensure that the Services are performed by the Company, or appropriate third party Operatives engaged by the Company in accordance with the terms of this Agreement;
+(3.1.3) ensure that the Services are performed by the Company or appropriate third party Operatives engaged by the Company in accordance with the terms of this Agreement;

-(3.4) Where any or all of the Operatives are not employed by the Company, The Company undertakes to the Client, throughout the period of all Services, with regards to those non-employed Operatives that it shall take all reasonable steps to ensure that those non-employed Operatives make appropriate deductions for tax and National Insurance contributions from the remuneration they receive in consideration of the Services from the Company.
+(3.4) Where any or all of the Operatives are not employed by the Company, The Company undertakes to the Client, throughout the period of this Agreement, with regards to those non-employed Operatives that it shall take all reasonable steps to ensure that those non-employed Operatives make appropriate deductions for tax and National Insurance contributions from the remuneration they receive in consideration of the Services from the Company.

 (3.5) The Company undertakes to the Client that it will:

 (3.5.1) maintain appropriate insurance with a reputable insurance company throughout the duration of this Agreement;

 (3.5.2) ensure that any Operative holds and maintains appropriate insurance with a reputable insurance company throughout the duration of this Agreement; and

 (3.5.3) supply the Client upon request and reasonable notice, with copies of current certificates of insurance for the duration of the Agreement.

 (3.6) The Company will store any raw footage for a period of 12 months from the date of filming without charge.
 Should the Client wish to undertake further work on the raw footage after a period of 12 months from the date of filming, it should confirm this to the Company in writing before the end of the initial 12 month period to ensure that the footage is not deleted.
 The Company reserves the right to charge the Client for storage of raw footage after the initial 12 month period.
 Ownership of and intellectual property rights in the raw footage at all times vests in and remains the property of the Company.